 The affinity diagram is especially used when the team is brainstorming and a lot of ideas and issues are generated.
 The groupings of similar types are called Affinity Sets.
 This affinity set is useful to solve one of the most fundamental and complex problems.
 Therefore the Affinity diagram is used in common and significantly used problem-solving methods.
 It is also one of the 7 management tools for planning.

-Top 5 reasons for teams using the Affinity process
+Top 5 Reasons for Teams Using the Affinity Diagram Process

 The top 5 reasons for teams using the affinity diagram are as follows.